Vital For Pakistan To Navigate Through Its Relationship With China, US: Former Envoys - UrduPoint

 LAHORE, (UrduPoint / Pakistan Point News - 20th Dec, 2024) Former Ambassador of Pakistan to United States Aizaz Ahmad Chaudhry has said that it is highly important for Pakistan to wisely navigate through its relationship with China and the United States.

-Addressing a panel discussion on 'PAK-US Relations: Challenges in Trump Era II' held at National school of Public Policy on Friday, he said this time Pakistan would not become part of any camp, adding that for the United States, Pakistan was already in the Chinese camp.
+Addressing a panel discussion on 'PAK-US Relations: Challenges in Trump Era II' held at National Institute of Public Policy here on Friday, he said this time Pakistan would not become part of any camp, adding that for the United States, Pakistan was already in the Chinese camp.

-He said, "Pakistan's relation with China are very important for Pakistan and China also realizes Pakistan's importance for its access to the Indian Ocean.
-However, Pakistan cannot not give up its relations with the US as it is a large trading partner and a destination of Pakistani students to its universities."

 Former Ambassador Mansoor Ahmad Khan said that Pakistan needed to adopt a stable and gradual approach and must avoid abrupt actions.
 "Political stability in Pakistan is of fundamental importance," he said and added it was not only essential for having good relations with China and the United States but also to ensure better economic development.